elicatinthebox/geminicapexp/blogpost.md

 ## Conclusion: My Experience with Gemini as a Real Estate Analyst Assistant

-My "A Wall of Prompt" project convinced me that Gemini AI can be a powerful tool for complex comparison tasks like real estate investment analysis.
+My "A Wall of Prompt" project demonstrates that Gemini AI can be a powerful tool for complex comparison tasks like real estate investment analysis.
 By leveraging its abilities in:

 * **Information Retrieval:** Using grounding to access and synthesize web data.
 * **Multimodal Understanding:** Processing text (PDF, CSV), images, and video.